 The origins of living bridges are as mystical as they are unclear.
-The Kashi people do not know when or how this tradition began as their indigenous ways of life have been passed down through oral stories and much of their cultural heritage is sparsely documented.
+The Khasi people do not know when or how this tradition began as their indigenous ways of life have been passed down through oral stories and much of their cultural heritage is sparsely documented.

 One might say they had divine inspiration for the construction of living bridges.
-According to Kashi mythology, their ancestors descended from Heaven using a living roots ladder called jingkieng ksiar, which connected Heaven and Earth.
+According to Khasi mythology, their ancestors descended from Heaven using a living roots ladder called jingkieng ksiar, which connected Heaven and Earth.

 Although the origins of the root bridges remains a mystery, their function is clear: helping villagers adapt to the heavy rains.